 "Eat your dinner.
 There are starving children in other countries that would love to have that food!"
 What your parents always told you was true.
 Another big way you can help the cause is to try not to waste so much food.
 Waste not, want not.
 Some people are starving---so finish what you got!

 You can also donate to the cause with a monetary donation!
 Just like with the Red Cross text donations, you can donate a mere $5 via text to the Green World Campaign.
 This organization plants trees in forests over the world.
-You can text “TREE” to 85944 to donate $5 to the Green World Campaign to plant five trees in damaged forests!!

 "...(twenty-seven-watt compact fluorescent bulbs replace seventy-five-watt incandescent bulbs; eighteen-watt fluorescent bulbs replace sixty-watt incandescent bulbs.)
 For each twenty-seven-watt compact fluorescent light bulb you'll get carbon emissions savings of 140 pounds per year and save $12.00.
 For each eighteen-watt compact fluorescent light bulb, you'll get carbon emission savings of 110 pounds per year and save $9.50."